emesik/djiki/README.rst

 Djiki
 =====
 Djiki is a lightweight, portable Wiki engine based on Django.
+It offers full functionality of a wiki engine without any configuration, yet it might be easily customized to match your preferred environment.

 Features: